 Rental properties are a fantastic investment when they are bought below market value and with plenty of cash flow.
-It is not easy to get started investing in rental properties when you are new to real estate.
-I think rental properties are such a great investment that I own 11 rental properties and I plan to purchase 100 total.
+However, It is not easy to get started investing in rental properties quickly.
+I think rental properties are such a great investment that I have bought 20 rental properties and I plan to purchase 100 total.
 The truth is very few people who intend to invest in rental properties actually buy a property.
 There are many reasons why people do not buy rentals: money, time, education or the availability of good rental properties!
 There are many facets to making a great rental property investment; finding properties, finding financing, saving money, finding real estate agents and finding great contractors.

 Why does it take most people so long to invest in rental properties?